dasmikko/facepunchdroid/README.md

 ## Changelog
+    1.6.1
+    - Fixed bug on Android N where the drawer icons would get cut off

     1.6.0
     - Fix: There was a bug on Android kitkat, where was a black bar at the top.